 However, would you present a plain looking word document to stakeholders?
 We don't advise this.
 When sharing important information with stakeholders, it helps to remove any barriers for effective communication.

-Presenting a visually appealing roadmap with the key information that is organized in one view will make your roadmap presand updated when plans change.
-Multiple cross-functional team members rely on this information to work on and finalize their own plans.
+Presenting a visually appealing roadmap with the key information that is organized in one view will make your roadmap presentations more powerful and meaningful.